 So little do Kazakhs know about the literacy and cultural practices of their nomadic ancestors that no-one has called into question the implausibility of Abai’s official biography.
 No-one has ever tried to explain why Abai, a 19th-century nomad fully integrated into his own culture, who never travelled further than Semipalatinsk, who never lived in an urban environment, decided to depart from the cultural practices of his own community.

 Recently there have been attempts to present Abai as a Jadid who opened a new-method school in his own aul.
 The attempt to connect Abai to Jadidism is another example of how little we know about the Kazakh history that preceded the October revolution.
 In fact, Jadidism is a «white spot» in the collective memory of all Central Asian Turks.
-According to recent historical research, Jadidism, a cultural movement urging the urban Muslims of Turkestan to reform Muslim education, even though it originated near the end of the 19th century, resulted in the opening of new-method schools in the Steppe not before 1900s.
+According to recent historical research, Jadidism, a cultural movement urging the urban Muslims of Turkestan to reform Muslim education, did not result in the openening of new-method schools in the Steppe until the 1900s.

 Even during the less oppressive 1970’s, the subjects were still taboo.
 Consider the fate of the poet Olzhas Suleimenov, who, having become a prominent Soviet poet and Party member after the publication of his 1961 poem dedicated to Yuri Gagarin, was attacked by the censor in 1975 for promoting nationalism and defending nomadic feudalism, because he had written an allusive work of linguistic anthropology, titled AZ i IA, which sought to uncover the Turkic origins of a Russian medieval epic, and whose preface contained several statements that were unapproved.
 First, Suleimenov had stated, «A fact, taken out of its historical context turns into a dead toy of academics.
 Because a fact is a core of an epoch, it lives, like the Earth in the envelope of the atmosphere, in the cosmos of the circumstance of its time.
 Separating them is impossible without harming the Knowledge».
 This statement was followed by even more dangerous declarations – that Suleimenov thought he had a «right to be mistaken» and that he had a right to «express his judgment on taboo problems».
 It required interventions by other Party members to rescue Suleimenov from further punishment.